shubhahegde2002/LC50-toxicity-predictor-app-Using-Machine-Learning-and-QSAR-Modeling/README.md

 Dynamically load data into  database by integrating Python with MySQL; Save logging times of code to a database in MySQL.

-Setting up a Flask Web Application for Model Deployment Using Heroku.
+Setting up a Flask Web Application

+Front-End Development of Website using HTML and CSS

+Model Deployment Using Heroku.